Allen Willette, Neuromuscular Therapist

-Here in this video I finally share the incredibly frustrating experience of my ‘Wrist Extensor Tenosynovitis’ injury 25 years ago, all my struggles and crazy attempts to recover from it…
+Here in this video I finally share the incredibly frustrating experience of my ‘Wrist Extensor Tenosynovitis’ injury 25+ years ago, and all my struggles and crazy attempts to recover from it…

 Including my desperate foray into Bee Sting / Bee Venom Therapy – And how all of this led me to eventually specialize in treating tendon injuries myself, like Golfer’s Elbow and Tennis Elbow.

 My passion for treating and teaching about Tennis Elbow began in 1990 when I developed a form of wrist/elbow Tendonitis very similar to Tennis Elbow.
-I was just starting my career in Bodywork and was working in a new ski-resort spa in Northern Vermont.
+It was at the beginning of my career in Bodywork, shortly after starting to work at a new spa in the ski-resort town of Stowe, in Northern Vermont.

-Within a year many of us ended up with some form of tendon injury from performing too many massage sessions in too short a time in the high-volume spa environment that none of us had any experience or endurance conditioning to prepare us for (especially an utterly green noob like me!)
+Within a year, many of us (there were over a dozen Massage Therapists initially hired) ended up with some form of tendon injury from performing too many massage sessions in too short a time frame with too little rest.

 At first I turned to the medical and Physical Therapy professionals for help, and followed the common wisdom and conventional treatments to the letter: Rest, Ice, Braces, Ultrasound, etc. – None of it helped in the slightest, and as month after month passed I grew increasing frustrated, desperate and disillusioned.

-Keeping in mind there was no real Internet at that time so the only explanation (or better yet, “narrative”) available was the official medical inflammation model for “Tendonitis” (which I now refer to as the InflammaSCAM)
+Keeping in mind there was no real Internet at that time so the only explanation (or “narrative”) available was the official medical inflammation model for “Tendonitis” (which I now refer to as the InflammaSCAM.)

 My final contact with the medical system was an exam and consult with an Orthopedic Surgeon, who simply declared that I did not have enough wrist-ligament stability to be a Massage Therapist and would have no chance of lasting in this occupation.